 Nikon W300 Wrap Up

 While it doesn’t have as great a video quality as the GoPro Hero 7, and it most certainly isn’t as affordable as the APEMAN A79, the Nikon W300 offers you a whole lot of different modes as well as a great amount of underwater resistance.
 It doesn’t need an external housing, and it also provides you with an additional optical zoom lens.
 And so, with all that and a good 4K video shooting ability, the Nikon W300 is a great action camera for you, but that is if you’re willing to spend the extra buck above the A79 for a better image quality.
+If you found this Nikon W300 review helpful, please check out our other product reviews that dive into more action cameras, compact cameras, DSLRs, and others.

 Also why not check out: